cyb3rg3cko/InkWell/README_MORE.md

 # Inkwell -- a flat-only Markdown editor with native clipboard support

-A standalone, non-VR alternative to the Godot VR text editor project.
+A standalone, non-VR alternative to a Godot VR text editor project.
 Plain HTML/CSS/JS, served by the same Python server design used there -- no Godot, no WebGL canvas, no WASM.